 Pros and Cons of an Amplifier

 The amp is a good choice for audiophiles who like to customize and pair their own systems.
 Because it’s a separate component and not part of an all-in-one, upgrading your system is also easier.
-It makes sense to look into an amplifier if you already have preamps and a radio tuner in your audio system as well.
+It makes sense to look into an amplifier if you already have preamps and a radio tuner in your speakers as well.

 However, with more flexibility also comes a higher cost.
 Purchasing separate parts could cost you more to get the best acoustics.
 Also, because there are more parts and they aren’t consolidated into one device, they do take up more space.

 Our experts mentioned a pre-amp above, but what exactly is that?
 A pre-amp is what it sounds like, something that comes before the amplifiers.
-The pre-amp takes the weaker signal and boosts it by a bit first, before sending it to the amplifiers.
+The pre-amp takes the weaker audio signal and boosts it by a bit first, before sending it to the amplifiers.

 They need to boost the amount of power from the weaker signals to match all the other ones from other sources before the amplifiers kick in.
 Preamps are usually a part of the receiver and they don’t cost much money.